-Throw a make-and-take party, setting up three or so stations with craft activities for tweens.
-Choose crafts that don't take long, are clever and appeal to this age group such as:
+Throw a make-and-take party, set up three or so stations with craft activities for tweens.
+Choose crafts that don't take long, are clever, and appeal to this age group such as:

 To drive home the handmade theme, make party decorations with your child ahead of time, including bowls for serving pretzels or other dry foods and cupcake toppers made using rubber stamps, paper, and toothpicks.

 By this age, children are well aware that the world isn't a perfect place.
 If there's a particular cause that's close to your child's heart, he or she might want the party to serve as a benefit for it.
 The invitations, decorations, favors, and cakes can tie to the charity themes as well.